Kaethela/Starstruck-Courier/README.md

     * Set inspect watch key to your preference
 * **B42 Melee Bash**
 *   * Set melee bash key to your preference

+## KNOWN ISSUES
+* A handful of locations in New California are very intensive and will cause frame drops.
+This is a known issue with the NC devs, and not something that can be fixed.
+* The quest objective will sometimes repeatedly pop-up.
+This so far appears to be localized to New California and I am looking into how this can be fixed.
+* Visible quest markers will occasionally point to seemingly empty spots of land.
+This is normal and will not pose any issues.

 ## FREQUENTLY ASKED QUESTIONS
 * **How do I begin New California?**
 * You will be given a quest on game startup entitled **The Room Where It Happens** - this is the pre-New California quest and it will guide you.
 To start, enter the bunker immediately to your left when you emerge from the vault exit tunnel, read the note on the table, and then activate the VR helmet.